 It made a big impression on our testers, who said it delivered a surge of energy before their sessions and helped with post-workout DOMS.
 It also scored top points for its mixability and texture, which made it quick and easy to gulp down.
 The Berocca-esque orange mango and passionfruit flavour is one for those with a sweet tooth, while grape is a popular choice too.

 Backed by man-mountain and three-time CrossFit Games champion Mat Fraser, Cellucor's C4 pre-workout is America's #1 pre-workout.
 Cellucor uses an in-house product development team alongside athlete feedback to create its C4 pre-workout.

-Grenade 50 Calibre Pre-workout
+Grenade 50 Calibre Pre-Workout

-Your One-stop Supplement Guide
+Your One-Stop Supplement Guide

 Bananas: Rich in starchy carbohydrates, one banana will contain around 14g of sugar, made of glucose and fructose – two sugar types that are ideal for athletic performance.
-Similarly, bananas are rich in potassium and magnesium, providing electrolytes to your body that — when lost — will cause muscle cramps and fatigue, so it's best to keep your levels topped-up.
+Bananas are also rich in potassium and magnesium, providing electrolytes to your body that — when lost — will cause muscle cramps and fatigue, so it's best to keep your levels topped-up.
 Each banana will contain around 20-27g of carbohydrates, fuelling your muscles before strenuous exercise.

 You Might Also Like